BEST-RQ-Based Self-Supervised Learning for Whisper Domain Adaptation: Proposed methodology

 Following Chiu et al. \cite{chiu2022self}, we apply normalization to prevent the random projection from collapsing to a limited subset of codes.
 The normalization is applied using LayerNorm at the input of both the random-projection quantizer and the projection layer.
 It normalizes the vectors to have 0 mean and standard deviation of 1.

 After re-training S using BEARD, we propose adding back Whisper's decoder on top of S. We then fine-tune them both, without BEARD, using labeled speech from the same domain as the untranscribed speech.
+Compared to previous works, we adapt a pre-trained supervised model. \cite{hwang22c_interspeech} proposes joint SSL/supervised training, while \cite{hwang2022large} explores SSL+FT sequentially.
+In our approach, we use SSL to adapt a pre-trained supervised model along with distillation.